| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 To serve themselves for their own personal gain: to get what they want which includes:

-1) Avoiding trouble; the trouble that a Liar may have caused
+1) Avoiding trouble; the trouble that a Liar may have caused in the first place.

-3) Selling a superficial self-image the Liar desires to project, but isn’t genuine from the heart
+3) Selling a superficial self-image the Liar desires to project, but isn’t genuine from the heart.

 4) Gaining more material possessions; getting more things that eventually rust and rot.